jeremyandrews/Argus-app/memory-bank/activeContext.md

 ## Current Work Focus

+- **Fixed Sync Logic for Target-Based Article Processing** (Completed):
+  - Resolved critical issue where sync was limited to processing only 50 articles total, regardless of how many were new vs duplicates
+  - Root cause: APIClient artificially limited processing to 50 articles before checking if they were actually new in the database
+  - This meant users could get fewer than 50 new articles if many were duplicates, and potentially miss new content after the cutoff

+  - **Implementation Details**:
+    - **Updated APIClient.swift**:
+      - Changed progress handler from `((Int, Int) -> Void)?` to `((String) -> Void)?` for phase-based reporting
+      - Removed artificial limit that stopped at 50 articles
+      - Now processes ALL articles the server sends (server already does smart filtering)
+      - Changed from numeric progress to phase-based: "Checking for new articles..." → "Downloading new articles..."

+    - **Enhanced ArticleService.swift**:
+      - Added new target-based `processRemoteArticles` method with `targetNewArticles: Int = 50` parameter
+      - Implements early termination when target number of NEW articles is reached
+      - Updated `syncArticlesFromServer` to use target-based approach
+      - Updated `performBackgroundSync` to use phase-based progress reporting
+      - Maintains backward compatibility with legacy method signature

+    - **Updated ArticleServiceProtocol.swift**:
+      - Updated method signatures to use phase-based progress handlers
+      - Maintains API compatibility while enabling better UX

+  - **Key Behavior Changes**:
+    - **Before**: Stop after processing 50 articles total (includes duplicates)
+    - **After**: Process until 50 NEW articles found OR all server articles processed
+    - **Progress**: Standard iOS pattern: "Checking..." → "Downloading..." → "Found X new articles"
+    - **Performance**: Early termination saves processing time when target is reached
+    - **Reliability**: Users always get up to 50 new articles when available

+  - **Benefits**:
+    - More reliable sync ensuring users get the expected number of new articles
+    - No missed content due to artificial processing limits
+    - Better user experience with familiar iOS progress patterns
+    - Improved performance through early termination
+    - Maintains all existing functionality while fixing the core issue

 - **Fixed Database ID Display Flow** (Completed):
   - Resolved a critical bug where article database IDs were not being displayed in the UI:
     - Root cause: Database ID was correctly extracted from JSON in `processArticleJSON` but wasn't being passed to the `ArticleModel` constructor in `ArticleService.swift`